front-end-foundations/session3/2-float-nav/readme.md

 Note that because we used a new directory, the paths to the images are no longer correct.
 Correct them now.

+## Multiple HTML Pages

+Let's create a new HTML page so we can carry our navigation forward using CSS.

 Save a new copy of the HTML page as chefs.html and edit the ID:

 ```html